agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

-We can tailor AgileDialogs as much as we like, and modifying the visual theme layout we can overwrite the css rules of the applied theme; we can do so using “*AgileDialogsStyles.custom.css” or “AgileDialogsStyles.custom.less”*.
+We can tailor AgileDialogs as much as we like, and modifying the visual theme layout we can overwrite the css rules of the applied theme; we can do so using *AgileDialogsStyles.custom.css* or *AgileDialogsStyles.custom.less*.
 When configured and set, it overwrites the default styles file and it is useful for extending the website Look and Feel.
-Both files are placed in the “css” directory inside AgileDialogsWeb source files (picture below).
+Both files are placed in the **css** directory inside AgileDialogsWeb source files (picture below).

 ![](../media/AgileDialogsDesignGuide/CustomizingLookAndFeel_15.png)